alberto0723/DORM/README.md

-  --query_file <path>   Filename of the json file containing the queries --print_rows          Prints the resulting rows --print_counter       Prints the number of rows --print_cost          Prints the unitless cost estimation of each query --print_time          Prints the estimated time of each query (in milliseconds)
+  --query_file <path>   Filename of the json file containing the queries --print_rows          Prints the resulting rows --print_counter       Prints the number of rows --print_time          Prints the estimated time of each query (in milliseconds) --print_cost          Prints the unitless cost estimation of each query --save_cost           Saves the costs of the queries in a CSV file with the same name as that of the queries (just different extension)
 ```

 Its [automatically generated](https://diagram-generator.com) flow chart is in [QueryExecutor.pdf](documents/Diagrams/QueryExecutor.pdf).